ruuhsu/ruuhsu.github.io/index.md

 ---

 ## Current Position
-PhD Student at the Baylor College of Medicine
+PhD candidate at the Baylor College of Medicine

 ## Professional Interests
 - Population Genetics and Epidemiology